As a dad, the bond you have with your baby is incredible!

 Why Dad Bonding With His Baby Is Important

 The lack of a bond can lead to the dad thinking he is useless or unimportant during the early stages of a baby’s life.
 For this reason, it is essential to begin bonding as soon as possible.

 Before I begin, if the baby is not born yet, then NOW is a good time to start bonding!
-Fathers can begin bonding while he or she is still in the womb.
+Therefore, fathers can begin bonding while they are still in the womb.
 Secondly, the sooner a dad holds his baby after being born, the greater the bond.

 9 Dad Baby Bonding Ideas